Faculty List

 M.D., 1990, Tohoku University School of Medicine, Sendai, Japan

-Major Research Interests: Neurovirology, Viral Pathogenesis, Neuroimmunology, Autoimmunity, Multiple Sclerosis
+Major Research Interests: Neurovirology, Viral Pathogenesis, Neuroimmunology, Autoimmunity, Multiple Sclerosis, Myocarditis, Bioinformatics

-Our research is aimed at elucidating the pathogenesis of autoimmune disorders and virus infections in the central nervous system (CNS), using autoimmune and viral models for multiple sclerosis (MS): experimental autoimmune (or allergic) encephalomyelitis (EAE) and Theiler’s murine encephalomyelitis virus (TMEV) infection in mice.
-We have studied both host immune responses and pathogens (viruses), in vivo and in vitro, using immunological, virological, and neuropathological methods.
-Although axonal degeneration has been described in MS, it was believed to occur only secondarily to demyelination.
-We have demonstrated that 1) axonal damage precedes demyelination in TMEV infection (Inside-Out model) and 2) axonal degeneration plays a detrimental role in EAE, while it plays a beneficial role in TMEV infection, and 3) axonal degeneration recruits inflammatory cells to sites of Wallerian degeneration.
-We hypothesize that axonal degeneration can be a self-destructive defense mechanism that limits the spread of neurotropic viruses.
-We have also investigated the roles of helper T (Th) 1, Th2, Th17, and regulatory T (Treg) cells and natural killer T (NKT) cells in TMEV infection.
-We have established mouse EAE models for primary progressive (PP)- and secondary progressive (SP)-MS. This established model system will be used to elucidate the roles for cytokines, natural antibody, and apoptosis in lymphoid organs in deciphering how these factors interact and contribute to switching a disease course of autoimmune diseases from relapsing-remitting to a progressive type.
-We are also investigating a murine model for myocarditis induced by TMEV, using bioinformatics (systems biology) analyses with microarray, immunological and histological assays.
+Our research is aimed at elucidating the pathogenesis of autoimmune disorders and virus infections in the central nervous system (CNS), using autoimmune and viral models for multiple sclerosis (MS): experimental autoimmune encephalomyelitis (EAE) and Theiler’s murine encephalomyelitis virus (TMEV) infection in mice.
+We have studied both host immune responses and pathogens (viruses), using immunological, virological, and neuropathological methods, particularly the roles of helper T (Th) 1, Th2, Th17, and regulatory T (Treg) cells.
+We have established EAE model for primary progressive MS to elucidate the roles for cytokines, natural antibody, and apoptosis in deciphering how these factors contribute to disease progression.
+We are also investigating biomarkers for viral myocarditis induced with TMEV, using bioinformatics (computational) analyses of multivariate data from echocardiography, microarray, immunological and histological assays.

 Representative Publications:

-Martinez NE, Sato F, Omura S, Minagar A, Alexander JS and Tsunoda I. (2011).
+Martinez NE, Sato F, Omura S, Minagar A, Alexander JS and Tsunoda I. (2013).
 Immunopathological patterns from EAE and Theiler’s virus infection: Is multiple sclerosis a homogenous 1-stage or heterogeneous 2-stage disease?
-In: Encephalomyelitis.
-InTech, Rijeka, Croatia. in press.
-ISBN 978-953-307-733-8.
+Pathophysiology 20 (1): 71-84.
+PMCID: PMC3430756